pysat/pysat/docs/tutorial/tutorial_v3_upgrade.rst

 ``platform/name/tag/inst_id``.
 Thus, by default, a pysat v3.0 install will generally not find all existing data files that were managed by pysat v2.x.

+Additionally, support for individual instruments has been moved out of pysat and into a penumbra of supporting packages.
+These supporting packages must be installed and registered with pysat before data may be loaded.
+See :ref:`ecosystem` and :ref:`api-pysat-registry` for more.

-There are two main paths forward for restoring access to all existing data:
+There are two main paths forward for restoring access to all data after registering the necessary packages:

 - Update pysat's directory template to match the structure on the current install.